-Whether you need something to make the most of your relaxed mane or you're after super-hydrating products for your natural tresses, you may be able to find exactly what you're looking for in your pantry.
+Whether you need something to make the most of your relaxed mane or you're after super-hydrating products for your natural curls, you may be able to find exactly what you're looking for in your pantry.
 The more you learn about black hair and what's good for it, the more you may be surprised to learn that your kitchen can hold a wealth of goodies.
 In many cases, you'll save money and time by looking on your pantry shelf for your next natural haircare miracle.

 Apple cider vinegar rinses aren't for everyone, but if you want to give this inexpensive treatment a try, you'll enjoy the following benefits.
 Remember, don't use undiluted vinegar on your hair; this is a rinse, mixed with plenty of water.
 The trick is finding the perfect ratio of ACV to water; some women swear by a 1:4 of ACV: water, while others use much more water.
 Since this is an acid we're talking about, it's better to err on the side of more water.